It’s been a while since I’ve posted anything new here. I have no excuse; I just haven’t really felt like it.

 Back in the summer of 2015, I suddenly formed an unusual interest in prayer.
 Unusual because of my near-automatic rejection of all things remotely tied to religion.
 At first it was an intellectual sort of curiosity, (someone suggested that I take a look at it with my new spiritual eyes), and then shortly thereafter, it became a most incredible daily practice.

 When I was in grade school, we had morning prayers every single day.
 If I remember correctly, it would go on for about half an hour, sometimes even longer.
 I had no interest in anything religious back then, and so I quickly learned how to go through all the motions, while splitting off the focus of my attention to other more interesting things.
 Forcing prayer on someone who doesn’t understand it and doesn’t want it is not only pointless, but offensive to the sanctity of prayer itself.
 (I am, however, still really good at this internal attention multi-tasking, although I’m not sure it’s especially helpful these days.)

-It didn’t make any sense to me to use prayer as a request for something.
+From that standpoint, it didn’t make any sense to me to use prayer as a request for something.
 Everything comes to us exactly as it should.
-Assuming that prayer as a request would even work (I’m not convinced it would), why would I (with my ego mind) meddle in the beautifully orchestrated plan of my life?
+Assuming that prayer-as-request would even work (I’m not convinced it would), why would I (with my ego mind) meddle in the beautifully orchestrated plan of my life?
 To me, that would be sort of like a child trying to instruct the teacher on her lesson plans.
 If the point is to surrender to the divine will, how is the assertion of my personal will a wise practice?

 This is of course a matter of personal belief, and one of those things I keep revisiting and re-evaluating.
 I’m not entirely solid in this view.
 (I’m not entirely solid on any view these days…).
-My reasoning capacities are a little fuzzy.
+My reasoning capacities are still a little fuzzy.